-- PATs are typically administered in the spring (PATs may be administered in January for Division schools in a semestered program). - Relevant PAT dates found on the Provincial Achievement Tests website.
+- PATs are typically administered in the spring (PATs may be administered in January for Division schools in a semestered program). - Provincial Achievement Tests website.

-• The Alberta government expects school divisions to report the scores from Grades 6 and 9 PATs.
-We will report the unofficial scores to students and parents/guardians in the Final Progress Report.
+The Alberta government expects school divisions to report the scores from Grades 6 and 9 PATs.
+We will report the results to students and parents/guardians on the progress report comments in June.